Facility benchmarking for cultural institutions and museums since 1997.

 In addition, participation includes a registration at the annual Benchmarking and Best Practices Workshop – a full day pre-conference session at the annual IAMFA meeting to review results, hear case studies, and ask questions of Facility Managers at other leading cultural institutions.

-See which participation option is best for you or contact us with questions.
+See which participation option is best for you or contact us with questions about benchmarking for cultural institutions.